La Garde-Freinet

 What to do

 Why not tour one of our many vineyards, where you can sample and buy fine wine.
 Golf is an all-year pastime here; there are four courses nearby and even more less than an hour’s drive away.
 Our countryside is perfect for ramblers and there are no fewer than nine marked walking trails of varying length and difficulty around the village.
 Sun and sea are a stone’s throw away by the coast.
 Saint-Tropez has a good selection of glorious beaches to choose from.
 Following the coast towards Marseille, you’ll find any number of spots for a dip and plenty of great restaurants to choose from.
 If you feel like a longer day trip, then you might try Monaco or the mighty Verdon Gorge, both within easy reach.
-For more details of what’s on, visit the La Garde-Freinet website, www.la-garde-freinet-tourisme.fr or www.aboutprovence.com.
+For more details of what’s on, visit , www.lovelagardefreinet.com or https://provence-alpes-cotedazur.com/en/get-inspired/towns/var/la-garde-freinet.
 Don’t miss our LGF magazines (see the links below) for pictures and inspiration.

 Beaches and golf